daisugiland/daisugi/packages/vasa/README.md

 ## Goal

-The project aims to support the basic functionality of IoC.
+The project aims to provide the basic functionality for IoC.
 The functionality will be kept simple and will not be overextended.

 ## License